 These values are used as the basis for the weighted average savings value when the type of existing thermostat is not known.
 Using weightings updated from PY8 data, based upon baseline type, and allocating programmability into manual and programmable based upon programmed status yields a weighted new blend of 43% manual (or non-programmed programmable) and 57% programmed.
-The 7.0% savings value is equal to the sum of proportional savings for manual (including non-programmed programmable)and programmable thermostats: 8.8% * 0.43 + 5.6% * 0.57.
 Further evaluation and regular review of this key assumption is encouraged.